Help your customers help themselves.

 What’s important is that you’ve got the structure and components of your knowledge base section figured out before you start writing content for it.

-As with any other overwhelming task, start out small.
-The two things you can start putting together without doing any in-depth customer or behaviour research are:
+As with any other overwhelming task, start small.
+Being with these two topics, no time-consuming customer or behaviour research needed.

-- Basics—every single basic question a complete stranger would have about your company or service.
+- Basics: Every single question a complete stranger would have about your company or service.

-From there, you can start going more in-depth into the topics you need to cover with separate sections of your knowledge base.
-This depends on your product or service and which elements it includes.
-For example, your next sections can be:
+From there, you can go more in-depth into the topics you need to cover within separate sections of your knowledge management database.

-Once you’ve covered the onboarding and basic features, you should look into your previous customer support tickets/requests/questions and see what people have had most issues with (in Groove, you can look at which canned responses you’ve used most, for example).
+Once you’ve covered onboarding and basic features, look into previous customer support tickets, help desk requests, and questions to spot common issues.
+(In Groove, you can look at which canned replies you’ve used most, for example).
 This will be your FAQ section.

-No matter how many articles you end up having, make sure you categorize them into sections—nobody likes seeing a huge wall of article headings.
+No matter how many articles you have, categorize them into sections for the best user experience—nobody likes seeing a huge wall of article headings.